Best Health Insurance for College Students

 - Rehabilitative and habilitative services and devices

-- If going to college involves moving to a new location, you're qualified to join an ACA plan under a special enrollment period (SEP), which allows you to enroll in a plan midyear without having to wait for open enrollment.
+- If going to college involves moving, you qualify for a special enrollment period (SEP), which allows you to enroll in a plan midyear without having to wait for open enrollment.

 - If you file your own tax returns, your premium subsidy is based on your income.
 But if your parents claim you on their return, the combined income is used to calculate your eligibility.

-ACA Catastrophic plans Catastrophic health plans are another Health Insurance Marketplace option.
-These programs have low prices, but the annual deductible — $9,100 in 2023 — is very high.
+Catastrophic health plans are another marketplace option.
+These programs have low prices, but the annual deductible — $9,100 in 2023 — is high.
 To enroll in a Catastrophic plan, you must be either under the age of 30 or qualify for a hardship exemption.

 Although Catastrophic plans usually cost less, you can’t use a tax credit to further reduce your cost.
 Before you choose a Catastrophic plan, check to see if you qualify for a premium tax credit based on your income.
 If so, a Bronze or Silver plan might be a better value.
 For example:

-A 21-year-old college student in Texas would pay an average of $277 per month for a Catastrophic health insurance plan and $348 per month for a Bronze plan.
-However, those who qualify for premium tax credits could have the cost of the same Bronze plan reduced to $65 per month, making the Bronze plan with better benefits cheaper than the Catastrophic plan.
-Be sure to shop and compare to get the plan that best fits your personal needs.
+A 21-year-old college student in Texas would pay an average of $275 per month for a Catastrophic health insurance plan, or $323 per month for a Bronze plan.
+However, those who qualify for premium tax credits could have the cost of the same Bronze plan reduced to $65 per month.
+This means you could get better benefits and a cheaper rate with the Bronze plan.
+Be sure to shop and compare to get the plan that best fits your needs.

-Short-term medical insurance Short-term medical insurance is an affordable alternative that could work well for young adults with budget restrictions and fewer health care needs.
-However, remember that short-term plans do not cover all essential benefits.
+Short-term medical insurance could work well for generally healthy young adults with tight budgets.
+Short-term plans don't have to comply with ACA regulations, however, and don't have the same level of coverage as marketplace plans.
 You also could be denied coverage or pay higher rates if you have preexisting conditions, such as diabetes.

 Short-term health insurance is regulated by each state.
-For example, the following 10 states do not allow the sale of any short-term plans, while others regulate short-term medical term lengths and renewals.
+Eleven states do not allow short-term plans, while others regulate short-term medical term lengths and renewals.
 Check to see if short-term medical insurance is available where you live and how long you can be covered.

 - New Jersey